 - Inspect bolts and setscrews for tightness.
 Tighten as necessary - Inspect belt wear and alignment.
 Replace worn belts with new belts and adjust alignment as needed.
-Refer to Belt and Pulley Installation (page 3)

-- Bearings should be inspected as recommended in the Lubrication Conditions Chart (page 6) - Inspect variable inlet vanes (if supplied) for freedom of operation and excessive wear.
+Refer to Belt and Pulley Installation, page 3 - Bearings should be inspected as recommended in the Conditions Chart - Inspect variable inlet vanes (if supplied) for freedom of operation and excessive wear.
 The vane position should agree with the position of the control arm.
 As the variable inlet vanes close, the entering air should spin in the same direction as the wheel - Inspect springs and rubber isolators for deterioration and replace as needed - Inspect for cleanliness.
 Clean exterior surfaces only.
 Removing dust and grease on motor housing assures proper motor cooling.
 Removing dirt from the wheel and housing prevents imbalance and damage